 For home routed access, sends QoS rules to the V-PCRF to request admission control over S9.
 (This is new for GTP-based access).

-Sends outer IP header information for tunnelled traffic (e.g. UE local IP address).
+For BPCF-initiated S9* session establishment, sendsouter IP header information for tunnelled traffic (e.g. UE local IP address).

 The functionality of V-PCRF includes the following: